tonybushido/oxaria_code/README.md

 - A 4-gas (no2, no, o3 & co) + PM (PM10, PM2.5 & PM1) sensor system purchased by UoB, 8 sensors total
 - A 1-gas (no2 only) + PM (PM10, PM2.5 & PM1) sensor system purchased by UoO, 8 sensors total

-The initial stages of the data processing workflow handles data from these different systems differently - because of the different 'channels' included in each topic.
+The initial stages of the data processing workflow handles data from these different systems differently - because of the different 'channels' included in each MQTT topic.
 Processing tasks were grouped into `*oxaria1*` & `*oxaria2*` in the filename, relating to 4-gas & 1-gas sensor processing activities respectively.

+4-gas sensors are owned by the University of Birmingham & grouped under the `oxaria1` file label / folders - they were the 1st batch of sensors purchased for use by OxAria & via NERC funding.

 # Scripting &  Jupyter Notebook codebase
-## acquisition & transformation tasks

 OxAria datasets were dowmloaded periodically from the South Coast Science AWS cloud.
 For the period covered by NIHR & NERC funded research project & this repo, (2020-2021), data were downloaded in 3 tranches;

 1. January 2020 to February 2021.
 2. January 2021 to May 2021.
 3. June 2021 to October 2021.

+Downloads were handled separately for 1 and 4-gas sensors described in sections 1a & 1b below.

+# TASK 1a - 4-gas sensor data acquisition
-Downloads were handled separately for 1 and 4-gas sensors described in section (0).
-The files below were used to pull data from the AWS cloud d to local Json files & then to convert Json  to CSV format.
+The `.py` scripts below used to download data from the 4-gas sensor variant from the AWS cloud to local Json files & then to convert Json to CSV format.

-## TASK 1a - 4-gas sensors download code
-The `py` files below used to download data for the 4-gas sensor variant.
-4-gas sensors are owned by the University of Birmingham & grouped under the `oxaria1` file label / folders - they were the 1st batch of sensors purchased for use by OxAria & via NERC funding.

-### January 2020 to February 2021.
+## January 2020 to February 2021.
 | Code | Description |
 |:-----|:------------|
 |  [1_pull_status_json.py](https://github.com/tonybushido/oxaria_code/blob/main/src/1_jan20_feb21/1_pull_status_json.py) | Downloads data for the status topic - GPS location, up-time info etc.|